Androz2091/discord-giveaways/README.md

             newPrize: 'New Prize!',
             addTime: 5000
         }).then(() => {
-            // here, we can calculate the time after which we are sure that the lib will update the giveaway const numberOfSecondsMax = client.giveawaysManager.options.updateCountdownEvery / 1000;
+            // Here, we can calculate the time after which we are sure that the lib will update the giveaway const numberOfSecondsMax = client.giveawaysManager.options.updateCountdownEvery / 1000;
             message.channel.send('Success!
 Giveaway will updated in less than ' + numberOfSecondsMax + ' seconds.');
         }).catch((err) => {